 Meaghan is passionate about community engagement and animal welfare.
 She has served on several boards through her career, including the Canadian Dachshund Rescue.
 Meaghan shares her home with Evinrude, a little black cat adopted from GHS.
 Meaghan has worked in the not for profit, academic and tech sectors since returning to Canada 15 years ago.

-Troy Ford - Vice Chair
+Samantha Lawson - Vice Chair

-David DiMatteo - Secretary
+David DiMatteo - Treasurer

 David has been involved with the Guelph Humane Society since 2016 as a member of the Finance Committee.
 He wanted to be part of an Organization that is vital to the community and focuses on the welfare of animals in society.
 David has also been a part of another local not-for-profit board since 2015 with a focus on fundraising and volunteer coordination.
 David has been an accounting and tax advisor since 2013 and wants to be a contributing member of the Board with knowledge in accounting and finance.